-Call for Abstracts - SUBMISSION DEADLINE IS June 15, 2018
+Call for Abstracts - SUBMISSION DEADLINE EXTENDED TO

 Call for abstracts is open for both posters and limited concurrent (breakout) session presentations.
 Content areas should address the conference theme, particularly research and programs displaying application to public health practice.